Pass The Butter Please..

 A few years ago, many of the more reputable flavouring companies began eliminating additional custard notes from their formulas, particularly those with the greatest potential for long-term harm.
 A number of e liquid manufacturers followed suit, particularly after the whole Five Pawns incident.

-As such, many manufacturers are using safer alternatives to Diacetyl and Acetyl Propionyl, namely Acetoin and Butanoic Acid.
-Perhaps sooner than later, both DA and AP will unlikely be an addition to any reputable brands; especially concentrated flavourings.
-Acetoin, although known to be substantially safer, is another note that some are removing, and I feel that the use of Butanoic Acid, considered the safest alternative, will no doubt become more common place.
+As such, many manufacturers are using safer alternatives to Diacetyl and Acetyl Propionyl; namely Acetoin and Butyric Acid.
+Perhaps sooner than later, both DA and AP will unlikely be an addition to any reputable brands.
+Acetoin, although known to be substantially safer, is another note that some are removing.
+I feel that the use of Butyric Acid, considered the safest alternative, will no doubt become more common place.

 An example of these flavouring offerings is Capella’s version 2, which is free of Diacetyl, Acetyl Propionyl and Acetoin.
 Also, TPA-TFA’s DX line of Diacetyl-Diketone and Acetoin free flavours.